 - CTA Clicks

 12. Don’t hesitate in giving deadlines

 Most of the sales reps think several times before giving deadlines as they don’t intend to offend a potential sales prospect.
 Well, there is no harm in creating a sense of urgency with a deadline.

 Most prospects appreciate deadlines as it helps them in prioritizing their tasks.
 However, ensure your tone is light and friendly.

 “I am sure you are busy, but could you let me know by this Friday with a simple Yes/ No if you are interested in exploring our product/service further?”

-More is better – Additional tips for getting quick response
+More is better – Additional tips for getting a quick response

-Besides concentrating on the above sales email tips, here are few more points that needs your attention for increasing your response rate:
+Besides concentrating on the above sales email tips, here are few more points that need your attention to increasing your response rate: